CJSteenkamp/qulib/README.md

-# Qulib
+# qulib

 Qlib is a Python library designed for working with quantum computing gates and registers.
 It provides basic operations to create, manipulate, and work with quantum states and gates using Python.

 ## Features

-- Create quantum registers of any size.
-- Apply quantum gates to registers (e.g., X, Y, Z, H gates).
-- Simulate quantum circuits.
 - Simple interface built using NumPy.
+- Handles application of gates.
+- Two qbit gates include: SWAP, CNOT.

 ## Installation

-You can install Qlib using pip:
+You can install qulib using pip:

 ```bash
 pip install qulib